herzbube/libsgfcplusplus/doc/Build.md

 The `RUN_TESTS` target builds the unit test target and executes a custom post-build script that is supposed to run the test.
 The post-build script currently doesn't seem to work.
 It is therefore recommended building the unit test target (`libsgfc++-test`) and selecting "Product > Run" to execute the test runner.
 This always works, and Xcode is even nice enough to pop up an output pane that shows you the output of the command line test runner.

 The `ZERO_CHECK` target checks whether your `CMakeLists.txt` files have changed and if necessary updates the Xcode project with the changes.

+## Building on Windows

+### Visual Studio

+CMake can generate a Visual Studio solution like this:

+    cd build
+    cmake -G "Visual Studio 16 2019" ..

+If you use a different version of Visual Studio replace the `-G` parameter value.
+Invoking just `cmake -G` prints out available values.

+When CMake has finished you can launch Visual Studio with the generated solution file `libsgfc++.sln`.

+The above generates a true "out of source" build system that is so typical for CMake.
+An alternative approach is shown in the article [CMake projects in Visual Studio](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio) on Microsoft's official documentation site.
+This is a convenient GUI-only approach, but it generates stuff in two folders `.vs` and `out` in the project root.

+### Cygwin

+Some packages need to be installed before building can start:

+* Either clang or gcc
+* CMake
+* make
+* libiconv

+Once all packages are installed the Cygwin build works just like it does on other UNIX-like systems.
+Just follow the steps in the first sections at the top of this document.

+### MinGW/MSYS

+No instructions available.
+This has not been tested yet.

 ## Cross-compiling for iOS